ona-li-toki-e-jan-Epiphany-tawa-mi/netcatchat/README.md

 and prevent people from connecting.
 There is absolutely no mechanism for moderation.
 No attempts are made at encryption.
 Basically, proceed with caution.

+netcatchat CAN be used with a proxy though, so you can achieve encryption through the use of Tor or other anonymizing networks.

 There is the possiblity for someone to make their own script to connect to the server_port and not reconnect on a client port, or connect directly to a client port.
 There are checks in place to make sure that ports dished out from the